U.S. Route 62 in Oklahoma: Southwestern Oklahoma

 US-62 enters Oklahoma in Harmon County, 5 mi west of Hollis.
 It then passes through that town, the county seat, where it serves as the southern terminus of State Highway 30.
 US-62 meets the northern terminus of SH-5 in Gould.
 The highway passes through unincorporated McQueen 4 mi and then enters Jackson County.
 Just east of Duke, the route crosses SH-34.
 9 mi later, US-62 becomes a multilane highway and begins a concurrency with SH-6.
 The two highways travel together into Altus, where they intersect US-283.
 SH-6 follows US-283 northward out of town, while US-62 heads east towards Headrick.
 US-62 runs just north of that town before crossing the North Fork of the Red River onto the Kiowa–Tillman County line.

 US-62 continues eastward, sending US-62 BUS north to Snyder, which was the original US-62 alignment in the area.
 The county line then turns south of US-62, and the route has an interchange with US-183.
 US-62 heads farther east, meeting the other end of US-62 BUS 3 mi later.
 US-62 serves as the southern terminus of the northern State Highway 54 3 mi east of this.
 The road then enters Comanche County, where it serves as the southern border of Fort Sill.
 It serves as the southern terminus of another Oklahoma state highway, SH-115, near Cache.
 A few miles of the highway east of SH-115 is freeway-grade.
 Continuing east, US-62 becomes an expressway, Rogers Lane, that serves the north side of Lawton (along with several Ft.
 Sill gates).
 In eastern Lawton, the highway has an interchange with Interstate 44 and begins a concurrency with it (joining at Exit 40B), along with US-277 and US-281.

 I-44/US-62/277/281 head northward through Fort Sill.
 At Exit 45, the freeway serves as the eastern terminus of State Highway 49.
 The three U.S. routes split off at Exit 46, with I-44 continuing onto the northern section of the H. E. Bailey Turnpike.
-US-277 splits off to the east 5 mi later.
+US-277 splits off to the east 5 mi later, and NW Meers Porter Hill road to the west.
 US-62/281 then meet SH-19 in Apache.
 SH-9 begins overlapping the two U.S. routes 10 mi north of Apache.
 The three routes continue into Anadarko, where State Highway 8 briefly joins the concurrency.
 US-283 and SH-8 split off to the north, while US-62/SH-9 head out of town to the east.